Nextdoor/git-change/git-change.rst

             Bug ID to include in the commit message header.
-This option causes `git-change` to set the BUG_ID environment variable to the given ID before invoking `git-commit` so that a git hook can add it as a commit message header.
+This option causes `git-change` to set the BUG_ID environment variable to the given ID before invoking `git-commit` so that a Git hook can add it as a commit message header.

 -m <msg>, --message=<msg>
             Use the given message as the commit message.